Performative Learning Theory: Related Work, Limitations and Outlook

-Table~\ref{tab:all-cases} facilitates positioning ours and related work as well as an outlook to future work---all at once.
+Table~\ref{tab:all-cases} simultaneously facilitates positioning our work within the body of related literature, as well as an outlook to future work.
 For example, Table~\ref{tab:all-cases} hints at \citet{li2025statistical} answering \RQref{rq:4} for $n \rightarrow \infty$, as detailed in Section~\ref{sec:main}.
 Thus, answering \RQref{rq:4} for finite $n$ is a promising avenue for future work.